 Heavy rain began to fall early on Friday, April 17.
 Suddenly in the first seventeen days of April Fort Worth had received twice its normal rainfall for the entire month.
 Overnight the Telegram had gone from publishing an unalarming forecast to wondering if the water level of the great flood of 1889 would be surpassed.

-(City Park is Trinity Park today.
+(In the clip, City Park is Trinity Park today.
 Hermann Park was at North Main and Northwest 2nd streets.)

 On April 18 the rain continued to fall, and the river continued to rise.
 The newspaper reported two more people dead.
 As the river rose mudslides occurred, houses floated away, telephone and telegraph lines went down, streetlights went out, livestock drowned, bridges washed away.
 Fort Worth couldn’t even bury its dead: Funerals were postponed because Oakwood Cemetery was unreachable.

 At night police patrolled the river bottom and fired pistols to warn residents living in the lowlands to move to higher ground.
 By Saturday, April 18, even Henry Silas Ferrell, a woodcutter who lived on the bank of the river near Main Street, had met his match.
-The flood of 1908 forced him to do what even the great flood of 1889 had not done.
-He skedaddled to higher ground.
+The flood of 1908 forced him to do what even the great flood of 1889 had not done: He skedaddled to higher ground.

 That Sunday was Easter.
 Two churches and the phone company managed to transmit Easter services over telephone lines to people who were unable to go to church because of high water.